Kaechon internment camp

-Kaechon Internment Camp (also spelled Kae'chŏn or Gaecheon) is a labor camp in North Korea for political prisoners and descendants of alleged criminals.
-The official name for the camp is Kwan-li-so (Penal-labor colony) No. 14.
-The camp is commonly known as Camp 14.
-It is not to be confused with the Kaechon concentration camp (Kyo-hwa-so No. 1), which is located 20 km to the northwest.
-The nearest train station is the Oedong station of the Taegon Line.
+Kwan-li-so (Penal-labor colony) No. 14 Kaechon (Chosŏn'gŭl: 개천 제14호 관리소), often called outside North Korea as Kaechon internment camp or Camp 14 (Hangul: 개천 정치범수용소, also spelled Kae'chŏn or Gaecheon), is a North Korean political labor camp (kwalliso) in a rural area within the boundaries of Kaechon, South Pyongan Province.
+It is located around 3 km to the north of another political labor camp, Kwan-li-so No. 18 Pukchang.
+Kaechon sits on the north banks of the Taedong River.

 Description

-The camp was established around 1959 by Kim Il Sung in central North Korea near Kae'chŏn county, South Pyongan Province.
+The camp was established around 1959 by Kim Il Sung in rural central North Korea, near the city of Kaechon, South Pyongan Province.
 It is situated along the middle reaches of the Taedong river, which forms the southern boundary of the camp, and includes the mountains north of the river, including Purok-san.
 Bukchang, a concentration camp (Kwan-li-so No.18) adjoins the southern banks of the Taedong River.
 The camp is about 155 km2 in area, with farms, mines, and factories threaded through the steep mountain valleys.
 The camp includes overcrowded barracks that house males, females, and older children separately, a headquarters with administrative buildings, and guard housing.
 Altogether around 15,000 are imprisoned in Kaechon internment camp.

-Administration and legal characterization

-United Nations investigators and independent researchers report that the kwan-li-so network, including Camp 14, is administered by the Ministry of State Security (formerly the State Security Department) and functions as a “total control zone” where inmates are held without possibility of release; crimes against humanity including extermination, enslavement, torture, and persecution were found to have been committed in these facilities.